 After all of the phone calls, the apartments that aren’t similar to the subject property can be eliminated.
 For the ones that are, determine the rent per square foot for each of the unit types in order to determine an average rent per square foot for each unit type in the overall market.
 Then, you can determine the market rent of the units at the subject property using this average rent per square foot and the square footage of the subject property’s various unit types.
 For example, if the average market rent per square foot for 1-bed units is $1.09 and the 1-bed unit at the subject property is 900 square feet, then the market rent is $981.

-This was a general outline for how to approach performing the rental comparable analysis over the phone.
+This was a general outline for how to find rent comps approach performing the rental comparable analysis over the phone.
 It is not an exact step-by-step guide to be followed verbatim.
-Instead, it should be used as a guide for what questions to ask to obtain the information you need to gain a better understanding of the market and the market rental rates.
+Instead, it should be used as a guide for what questions to ask to obtain the information you need to gain a better understanding of the market trends and the market rental rates.

 Also, the results of this rental comparable analysis should be used in tandem with a more detailed analysis performed by your property management company.
 This analysis can be used as a starting point for the market rental rates but should not be the sole basis for purchasing a deal.